paulwizviz/learn-microservices/topics/clean.md

 ## Dependency Rules

 Dependencies should only point inwards.
 Inner layers should not have any knowledge about the outer layers.

+## The Rationale Behind Clean Architecture

+The principles of Clean Architecture are not just arbitrary rules; they are designed to address common challenges in software development.
+By adopting this pattern, you can achieve several key benefits:

+* **Maintainability**: With a clear separation of concerns, the codebase becomes easier to understand and modify.
+Changes to one part of the system, such as the database or user interface, have a minimal impact on the core business logic.
+This reduces the risk of introducing bugs and makes the system more resilient to change.
+* **Testability**: The decoupling of layers makes the code inherently more testable.
+The core business logic (Entities and Use Cases) can be tested in isolation, without the need for a running database or a user interface.
+This leads to faster, more reliable, and more comprehensive tests.
+* **Flexibility**: Clean Architecture promotes independence from frameworks and external services.
+Because the core business logic has no knowledge of the outer layers, you can more easily swap out technologies.
+For example, you could replace your database, web framework, or UI technology without having to rewrite your business rules.
+* **Developer Productivity**: A well-organized codebase is easier for developers to navigate and understand.
+This is especially beneficial for new team members, who can get up to speed more quickly.
+The consistent structure also makes it easier to find and fix bugs, leading to increased productivity across the team.

 ## Clean Architecture vs Domain Driven Design